-CLS has an ongoing need to hire adjunct faculty to teach classes in languages of importance for both domestic and international careers.
-In hiring teachers for these "less commonly taught languages," CLS strives to find teachers with the academic credentials, subject matter expertise, and teaching experience that satisfy as many of the hiring criteria as possible (see Appendix III: Hiring Criteria for Adjunct Faculty).
-Additionally, adjunct faculty are hired in other language specialties (translation and localization, language pedagogy, etc.) and are also held to specific hiring criteria for their subject expertise.
+CLS has an ongoing need to hire advanced students to teach classes in languages of importance for both domestic and international careers.
+In hiring students for these less commonly taught languages, CLS strives to find teachers with the academic credentials, subject matter expertise, and teaching experience that satisfy as many of the hiring criteria as possible.